Section 1. PRESIDENT’S COUNCIL

 Section 2.
 PROVOST’S ACADEMIC COUNCIL

 The Provost’s Academic Council serves in an advisory capacity to the provost and senior vice president for academic affairs and as a forum where members can share perspectives on matters of common concern and interest.
-The membership consists of the provost and senior vice president of academic affairs; the associate provost for undergraduate programs; the associate provost for graduate programs and continuing education; the director of the library; the director of user services/instructional technologies; the dean of inclusive excellence; the deans of the divisions and professional schools; the registrar; the executive director of the Center for Student Success; the executive director for the Wang Center; the manager of institutional enrollment and budget planning; the dean of enrollment management; the associate dean of institutional research and records; the chair of the faculty; and other advisory members as may occasionally be selected by the provost.
+The membership consists of the provost and senior vice president for academic affairs; the associate provost for undergraduate programs; the associate provost for graduate programs and continuing education; the director of the library; the dean of inclusive excellence; the deans of the colleges; the registrar; the executive director of the Center for Student Success; the executive director for the Wang Center; the director of financial planning and analysis; the dean of enrollment management; the associate dean of institutional research and records; the chair of the faculty; and other advisory members as may occasionally be selected by the provost.

 Section 3.
 FACULTY COUNCIL FOR INDIVIDUALIZED MAJORS

 Admission to an Individualized Major may be granted by the Faculty Council for Individualized Majors to junior and senior students on the basis of a personally designed academic program proposed by the students and submitted to the council any time after the beginning of the spring semester of their sophomore year.
 Successful applicants for this program will normally have a cumulative grade point average of 3.30 or above, although in exceptional cases they may demonstrate their potential in other ways acceptable to the council.
 Refer to the online PLU catalog for additional information.